jeredw/eniac-chess/easm.md

 What we might consider a "program" today, that is, the sequence of operations to accomplish something, was wired with patch cables (program lines and data trunks) that set the sequence of functional unit program activations, the parameters of each, and the dataflow.
 We'll use "patch" to refer to the complete set of wires and switch settings, which at the time they called a "setup."
 A "patch" is what is in the `.e` file that the simulator loads.

 # Hello EASM
 In [`vm-dev/print-naturals.e`](vm-dev/print-naturals.e) is the Hello World of ENIAC programming.
 It cycles a pulse forever between two units, the printer and an accumulator.
-We use accumulator 13 because 13-20 are hard wired to connect to the 80 columns of the punch card printer, ten digits from each of eight accumulators.
+It's written in eniacsim patch format, which is defined [here](https://www.cs.drexel.edu/~bls96/eniac/ref.pdf).
 ```
 # initiating pulse to program line 1-1
 p i.io 1-1